oasis-open/cti-python-stix2/docs/ts_support.rst

 CustomObjects, CustomObservable, CustomMarking and CustomExtensions must be registered explicitly by STIX version.
-This is a design decision since properties or requirements may chance as the STIX Technical Specification advances.
+This is a design decision since properties or requirements may change as the STIX Technical Specification advances.

 You can perform this by,

 .. code:: python

+    import stix2

     # Make my custom observable available in STIX 2.0
     @stix2.v20.observables.CustomObservable('x-new-object-type',
                                         (("prop", stix2.properties.BooleanProperty())))
     class NewObject2(object):
         pass

     # Make my custom observable available in STIX 2.1
     @stix2.v21.observables.CustomObservable('x-new-object-type',
                                         (("prop", stix2.properties.BooleanProperty())))
     class NewObject2(object):
         pass